Honored: 1973 (1815 - 1902)

 Honored: 1995 (1917 - 1996)

 World-renowned jazz singer and the first pop musician awarded the Lincoln Center Medallion.
 At 15, she entered a talent contest to dance.
-Her knees shook so much she chose to sing instead and was dicovered by a Chick Webb band member.
+Her knees shook so much during the contest, she chose to sing instead and was discovered by a Chick Webb band member.

 Honored: 1994 (1903 - 1986)

 Premier behind-the-scenes organizer and co-founder of the Southern Christian Leadership Conference (SCLC), headed by Martin Luther King, Jr. Baker also helped establish the civil rights movement's foremost student organization, the Student Non-Violent Coordinating Committee.

 First woman elected a state governor in her own right.
 Grasso was elected Governor of Connecticut in 1974, serving until illness forced her retirement in 1980.
 She was also a Congresswoman and advocate for women, minorities and the elderly.

 Honored: 1993 (1842 - 1911)

 The nation's first professional woman chemist, an important figure in opening careers in science to women.
 By applying scientific principles to domestic life, Richards became a leader in the new disciplines of sanitary engineering, nutrition and home economics.

 Honored: 1993 (1826 - 1910)